sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project/5-configuring-routes/README.md

 # Configuring Routes
 The Angular Router enables navigation from one view to the next as users perform application tasks.
 You can read more about Routing and Navigation [here](https://angular.io/guide/router).
-Routing is often requied as simple app grow into more complex apps, often requiring refactoring of your app.
+Routing is often requied as simple apps grow into more complex apps.

-## Project Step #5: Add Routing to support a more-developed UI
+## Project Step #5: Add routing to support a more-developed UI

 ### a: Create a service to manage the yelp key and api calls
-1. Run **``` ng g s yelp --flat true --spec false ```** from the Angular CLI to generate the service class.
+1. Generate a Yelp service -- run **``` ng g s yelp --flat true --spec false ```** from the Angular CLI.
-2. Add the new yelp.service.ts file to the services directory
+2. Add the new ```yelp.service.ts``` file to the services directory
-3. In the app module component file (app.module.ts), import the new Yelp Service and add it to the list of providers
+3. In the app module component file (```app.module.ts```), import the new Yelp Service and add it to the list of providers

 ```
   import { YelpService } from './services/yelp.service';